MiSTer-devel/Gameboy_MiSTer/ReadMe.md

 * Place *.gb files into Gameboy folder.

 ## **Early** Gameboy Color Support
-Place the Gameboy color bootom into the Gameboy folder and rename it to boot1.rom
+Place the Gameboy color bootrom into the Gameboy folder and rename it to boot1.rom

 ## Palettes
 Core supports custom palettes (*.gbp) which should be places into Gameboy folder.
 Some examples are available in palettes folder.